capactio/capact/cmd/argo-runner/README.md

 ## Overview

 Argo runner is a [Voltron workflow runner](../../docs/runner.md), which executes Argo workflows.
-It is used as the main Voltron workflow runner
+It is used as the main Voltron workflow runner.

 ## Prerequisites

-- Running Kubernetes cluster with Argo installed
+- running Kubernetes cluster with Argo installed
 - kubectl
 - Go compiler 1.14+

 Before starting the runner you need to:
 1. Ensure the Service Account used by the Argo workflow has proper RBAC permissions.
-Example command to add permissions for using default service account in default namespace:
+Here is an example command to add permissions for using default service account in default namespace:
 ```bash
 kubectl create clusterrolebinding default-default-admin --clusterrole admin --serviceaccount default:default
 ```